bravoserver/bravo/README.rst

  * numpy
  * Twisted, version 10.0 or later

-Bravo also uses the external NBT library (http://github.com/MostAwesomeDude/NBT) for reading and saving MC Alpha worlds.
-If this is a release version of Bravo, NBT is probably bundled;
-otherwise, you will have to retrieve it yourself.
-This library is only needed if you are using the NBT format for saving and loading worlds.

 **Important: Bravo's installation process is currently broken.
 Until this notice is removed, please don't install, just run directly from the git checkout.
 It's easier and runs just as well.**